CalebRD33/meet/README.md

 ### Scenario 1: When user hasn’t specified a number, 32 events are shown by default

 - Given: The user hasn't specified the number of events
-- When: The user is searching
+- When: the app is opened
 - Then: 32 events are shown by default

 ### Scenario 2: User can change the number of events displayed.

 - Given: The user has specified the number of events (ex.
 "10')
-- When: The user is searching
+- When: the app is opened
 - Then: That same number of events should be shown (ex.
 "10")

 ## Feature 4: Use the App When Offline